Live case adds real-world urgency to business education

 According to Bobinski, programs traditionally use published case studies that capture a publically-facing problem in the business world (one that’s already been resolved) to challenge students with complex problems that involve multiple areas.

-Jade Cayne ’15, an international marketing coordinator at A+E, worked with Epple to facilitate the project and returned to campus during the week to serve as a resource to students.
+Jade Cayne ’15, an international marketing coordinator at A+E, worked with Epple to facilitate the project including and acting as a resource to answer questions from students about the case.
+Cayne also, returned to campus during the week to serve as a resource to students coordinated the A+E panelists to judge the case, which included four other A+E Networks employees who are Binghamton alumni.

 “Chris tapped in to my knowledge about what current students at the School of Management would find most interesting,” said Cayne, who received a degree in business administration and concentrated in marketing.
 “A+E wanted to make sure the case was relevant and within the scope of how students are learning today.”